Apudms/plummyskin/README.md

 # 🔥 Features

-- Integration with the Tailwind CSS framework
+- Integration with the Bootstrap framework
 - Authentication portions of Jetstream are powered by Laravel Fortify
 - Two-factor authentication support
 - The page should automatically update without a page reload